Approximating fixed size quantum correlations in polynomial time

 To concretely realize the isomorphism, we consider a weight space decomposition of the highest weight module $\SymH$.
 The weight spaces are isomorphic as $S_n$-modules.
 We utilize the correspondence with semistandard Young labelings of the single-row Young shape containing $n$ boxes.
-This weight structure is subsequently employed to construct a canonical basis for the space of Bose-symmetric operators.
-Given that these weight spaces are spanned by $S_n$-orbit averages, the isomorphism is realized as a change of basis from a representation in terms of the canonical basis to $\HSn$ to a basis of weight vectors spanning simple $S_n$-modules.
-Based on these insights, for any Weyl-Specht module paring we provide an explicit bijection preserving semi-definiteness realizing a corresponding isomorphism to \autoref{eqn:isomorphism_results} for any such $S_n\times\GLH$-bimodule in $\HSn$.
+This weight structure is subsequently employed to construct a canonical basis for the space of Bose-symmetric states.
+Given that these weight spaces are spanned by $S_n$-orbit averages, the isomorphism is realized as a change of basis from a representation in terms of the canonical basis of $\HSn$ to a basis of weight vectors spanning simple $S_n$-modules.
+Based on these insights, for any Weyl-Specht module pairing in $\HSn$, i.e.\ for any such $S_n\times\GLH$-bimodule, we provide an explicit bijection, preserving positive semidefiniteness, that realizes a corresponding isomorphism as in \autoref{eqn:isomorphism_results}.
 To complete the proof, we demonstrate that this change of basis transformation can be performed efficiently with respect to $n$ whenever we restrict the constraint maps to be partial trace maps.
-To achieve this, we avoid explicitly constructing the canonical basis for the space of Bose-symmetric operators, as these objects grow exponentially in size with $n$.
-Using symmetry arguments, we demonstrate that it is sufficient to restrict attention to a polynomial number of entries in $n$ for any Bose-symmetric operator.
+To achieve this, we avoid explicitly constructing the canonical basis for the space of Bose-symmetric states, as these objects grow exponentially in size with $n$.
+Using symmetry arguments, we demonstrate that it is sufficient to restrict attention to a number of entries polynomial in $n$ for any Bose-symmetric state.
 We show that the transformation in \autoref{thm:Bose_sym_complexity_results} can be efficiently computed using only these entries.
-Thus, we provide a polynomial time algorithm to determine the value of a two-player non-local game up to an additive error.
+Thus, we provide a polynomial-time algorithm to determine the value of a two-player non-local game up to an additive error.